shazahmad/computePlusPlus/lab1_app_introduction_performance_estimation.md

 cd sw_run
 ./run.sh
 ```
-Once the application is launched it should produce an output similar to the one show below.
+Once the application is launched it should produce an output similar to the one shown below.
 The software application will process a randomly generated set of images and report performance.
 Here we have used randomly generated images to avoid any extra library dependencies such as OpenCV.
-But in next labs, while working with the hardware implementation the option to use OpenCV library for loading images or use random generated images will be provided given the user has OpenCV 2.4 installed on the machine.
-If other version of OpenCV is needed user can modify the host application to use different APIs for loading and storing images from the disk.
+But in the next labs, while working with the hardware implementation the option to use OpenCV library for loading images or use randomly generated images will be provided given the user has OpenCV 2.4 installed on the machine.
+If another version of OpenCV is needed the user can modify the host application to use different APIs for loading and storing images from the disk.
 ```bash
 ----------------------------------------------------------------------------
 Number of runs    : 60